Reclaiming American Sovereignty Through Strategic Tariffs

 The question confronting us is not whether we can afford to implement protective tariffs, but whether we can afford not to.

-In a world where economic and technological competition increasingly determines geopolitical outcomes, can the United States truly maintain its position as a global leader while remaining dependent on potential adversaries for the critical components of its economic and military power?
+In a world where economic and technological competition increasingly determines geopolitical outcomes, the United States must decide whether it can truly maintain its position as a global leader while remaining dependent on potential adversaries for the critical components of its economic and military power.